getsops/sops/README.rst

       }
     }

-You can specify encryption context in the `--encryption-context` flag by comma separated list of key-value pairs:
+When creating a new file, you can specify encryption context in the `--encryption-context` flag by comma separated list of key-value pairs:

 	<EncryptionContext Key>:<EncryptionContext Value>,<EncryptionContext Key>:<EncryptionContext Value>
-	Environment:production,Role:web-server
+	eg.Environment:production,Role:web-server

+The encryption context will be stored in the file metadata and not need to be provided at decryption.

 Key Rotation